What are the Most Common Summer Diseases in Dogs?

 How Does a Dog Get Parvovirus?

 Parvovirus transmits from dog to dog mainly through direct or indirect contact with the feces of an affected canine, which is why being outdoors often can raise your pet’s chances of getting it.
 But according to Dr. Patricia Joyce, an emergency clinician at BluePearl Pet Hospital in Brooklyn, New York, it’s not just an “outdoor disease” since dogs can track it inside and leave microscopic yet live traces of it all over the floor.
 “If one dog is affected in a household or kennel where there are several other dogs, it would be easy to spread,” says Nelson.

 What are the Symptoms of Parvovirus?

 Like other viruses, parvovirus has mutated over the years since it first appeared in the 1970s.
 And although the strains can vary from year to year, they’re fairly indistinguishable when it comes to testing and symptoms.
 The most common symptoms of the virus show up in the gastrointestinal (GI) tract, such as severe vomiting and diarrhea, as well as a sudden loss of appetite.
-Left untreated, it can progress to bloody diarrhea, overall weakness, fever, pale mucous membranes, coma and eventually death.
+Left untreated, it can progress to bloody diarrhea, overall weakness, fever, pale mucous membranes, coma, and eventually death.
 Puppies are particularly vulnerable.

-“This virus not only affects the GI tract, as most people know, it affects all rapidly dividing cells within the body – the bone marrow, the GI lining, the myocardial tissues, and the lymph tissues,” says Nelson.
+“This virus not only affects the GI tract, as most people know, but it also affects all rapidly dividing cells within the body – the bone marrow, the GI lining, the myocardial tissues, and the lymph tissues,” says Nelson.
 “Severe disease can develop rapidly, and may or may not be reversible with appropriate therapy.”